GoogleCloudPlatform/nodejs-docs-samples/dlp/README.md

-                                          Prevention API and the promise pattern. gcsFileEvent <bucketName> <fileName>    Inspects a text file stored on Google Cloud Storage using the Data Loss Prevention API and the event-handler pattern. datastore <kind>                        Inspect a Datastore instance using the Data Loss Prevention API.
+                                          Prevention API and the promise pattern. gcsFileEvent <bucketName> <fileName>    Inspects a text file stored on Google Cloud Storage using the Data Loss Prevention API and the event-handler pattern. bigquery <datasetName> <tableName>      Inspects a BigQuery table using the Data Loss Prevention API. datastore <kind>                        Inspect a Datastore instance using the Data Loss Prevention API.

 Options: